eduardo-mdc/Maze-Conqueror/docs/README.md

 ![img](screenshots/old/TestsWithCoverage.png)

-Unit testing was the strategy chosen in order to test individual units of the game to obtain the expected behavior of the application.
+`Unit testing` was the strategy chosen in order to test individual units of the game to obtain the expected behavior of the application.
-To achieve this purpose, the use of JUnit and Jqwik was fundamental.
+To achieve this purpose, the use of **_JUnit_** and **_Jqwik_** was fundamental.

-Overall, the team chose to focus on massive testing and later, with the application of some Property Based Testing concepts, allowed the end result to be a very complete test suite with good coverage.
+Overall, the team chose to focus on massive testing and later, with the application of some `Property Based Testing` concepts, allowed the end result to be a very complete test suite with good coverage.

+This observable **_coverage_** could be even better numerically if we removed the classes that are not in use, but we considered them relevant to demonstrate a possible future or alternative implementation in our application.

+Most of the code lines not covered were due to `draw` methods, where it was preferable to check through **_mocks_** if they were executed instead of their behavior since they do not contain methods created by us.

 ### Self-Evaluation

 - Eduardo Correia: 33.3%